thephez/docs-core/docs/guide/dash-features-proof-of-service.md

 ## Proof of Service Score Weighting

-The current PoSe scoring system is based only on participation in the <<glossary:LLMQ>> DKG process.
+The current PoSe scoring system is based only on participation in the [LLMQ](../resources/glossary.md#long-living-masternode-quorum) DKG process.
 This scoring system will expand over time to incorporate additional service requirements in support of the future Dash functionality.

 | Service | Percent of Score | Requirement |
 | ----------- | :----: | ------------------- |